sunnymnnit/Machine-Learning/README.md

 # Machine-Learnings
-Some Machine Learning concepts Jupyter Notebook Programs are here.
+Some Machine Learning models in Python on Jupyter Notebook Programs are here.